-Course title & Credits Credit distribution Pre-requisite Code Lecture Practical/ Practice of the course (if any) Abstract Algebra 4 3 1 0 Class XII pass with Mathematics NIL
+Course title & Code Credit distribution criteria Pre-requisite of the course (if any) Lecture Practical/ Practice Abstract Algebra 4 3 1 0 Class XII pass with Mathematics NIL

 Learning Objectives: The primary objective of the course is to introduce:

 - Modular arithmetic, fundamental theory of groups, rings, integral domains, and fields. - Symmetry group of a plane figure, and basic concepts of cyclic groups. - Cosets of a group and its properties, Lagrange's theorem, and quotient groups.